MCAT 2015 Prep Workshop 2014-2015

-When registration opens we will send a notice on the HPPLC premed email distribution list.
+When registration opens we will send a notice on the HPPLC premed email distribution list with instructions on how to register.
 If you are not currently on the email list, you may sign up by clicking here: Subscribe NOW ! .

-Registration takes place in-person only, on a first-come first-served basis, and takes place in Maxwell Hall 010.
-Unfortunately, we cannot take registrations by telephone, fax, or email.
+To complete your registration you will need to submit a signed Tuition Deduction Authorization form to HPPLC that will be provided to you.
+Registration takes place on a first-come, first-served basis.
+Unfortunately, we cannot take registrations by telephone.
 Charges will be made to your bursar account AFTER the first class meeting.
-Please read the instructions regarding the withdrawal policy on the registration form when you come to the HPPLC office to register.
+Please read the instructions regarding the withdrawal policy on the registration form when you register for the course.
 The withdrawal policy will be strictly enforced.